Everest High Pass Trek

 • Sightseeing tour in Kathmandu

-• Sagarmatha national park entry permits and TIMS permit
+• Sagarmatha National Park entry permits and TIMS permit

 • Khumbu Pasang Lhamu Rural Municipality fees